AdobeDocs/release-notes.en/current.md

 ## Experience Manager {#aem}

-New features, fixes, and updates in Adobe Experience Manager.
+New features, fixes, and updates in Adobe Experience Manager (AEM).
 Adobe recommends customers with on-premise deployments to deploy the latest patches to ensure higher stability, security, and performance.

 ### Product releases

+**Feature name**

+Description of features.

+**Feature name**

+Description.

+**Feature name**

+Description.

+**Core Components**

+Description

 ### Self help

-### Community
+**Collaborative Documentation**

+The following AEM documentation sets have been migrated to a new collaborative documentation platform.

+* Doc name
+* Doc name

 ### Additional resources